coffeestained/chat-bot/README.md

-# Twitch Chat Bot
+# Chat Bot

 ## Goal

-Develop a Twitch chat bot that interacts dynamically with users.
-The bot processes messages, generates responses, integrates with Twitch OAuth, logs activity, and stores data using Redis and MongoDB.
+Develop a chat bot that interacts dynamically with users.
+The bot processes messages, generates responses, integrates with Twitch using a Access Token, logs activity, and stores data using Redis and MongoDB.
+Supports two modes: Markov Chain and LLM.

 ## Features

 - Dynamic response generation
-- Twitch OAuth integration
+- Twitch integration
 - Logging with rotation every 4 months
 - Data storage with Redis and MongoDB
 - Firewall setup to secure the server
+- Mode selection between Markov Chain and LLM
+- Docker containerization
+- GitHub Actions for CI/CD

 ## Project Structure